tburmeister/lmdb_sessions/README.md

 LmdbSessions on a CherryPy server and use it to show a user how many times they have visited the site.

-In general, you first need to import the `LmdbSession` class and attach it to the CherryPy sessions library:
+To use, you first need to import the `LmdbSession` class:

 ```
 from lmdb_sessions.sessions import LmdbSession

-cherrypy.lib.sessions.LmdbSession = LmdbSession
 ```

 Then you have to configure your server to use `LmdbSession` based sessions: